-Before attending a track and field camp, it’s important to understand the different types of camps that are offered for high school athletes.
+Before attending a track camp, it’s important to understand the different types of camps that are offered for high school athletes.

 For jumpers (especially pole vaulters), hurdlers and throwers, learning technique at college track and field camps and clinics can be just as important as any other aspect of your natural athletic ability.
 College camps often include technical instruction by college coaching staff or current student-athletes at the college.
 This is a great opportunity to learn about college track and field coaches’ training styles and techniques.
 Alternatively, interacting with current members of the team at a track and field camp can give you invaluable insights into life on campus.

 Middle-distance and long-distance runners might contemplate overnight camps because of the greater opportunities instructors have to teach you about building a base and including strength and mobility training in your workouts.
 Just like any other track and field athlete, make sure that you’re making the most of your camp experience: talking to college coaches and current college track student-athletes whenever possible, thinking about what life would be like on campus and asking questions about the school’s athletic and academic track and field recruiting standards.